pieroguerrero/pieroguerrero/README.md

 With +11 years experience as IT professional, I am Software Engineer with a BSc. in Computer Science and a MSc. in Project Management.

 I started my career as Software Developer, then I decided to go through the managerial path in positions such as Business Analyst, Scrum Master, Product Manager and IT Solutions Manager.
-However, my geek spirit called many times so i decided to start several technology entrepreneurship.
+However, my geek spirit called many times so i decided to start several technology entrepreneurships.

-Finally, I decided to come back to the technical and become Software Engineer specialized in Web Development, so since 2018 I have been focused on improving my technical skills.
+Finally, I decided to come back to the technical and become Software Engineer specialized in Web Development, so since 2018 I have been focused on improving my tech skills.

 **Tech tools currently working with:**